JianhengShi/Pacman/wiki-template/Design-Choices.md

 ## General Comments

-We compared several AI planning algorithms or hybrid algorithms with their performance in Pacman game.
-For seeing implemetation of these methods, please go to seperate wiki file of each method.
+The following table lists the pros and cons of the different AI planning algorithms or hybrid algorithms we implemented.
+To see the detailed implemetation of each method, please go to the corresponding seperate wiki file.

 ![Comparison of Methods](images/Methods_comparison.png)

-In the end, we chose the first method with the best performance.
+According to their performance in the Test Contest, we chose the first method as our final agent.

 ## Comments per topic